Cygnus Resupply Ship Nears Launch as Next Spacewalks Booked

-Category: Space Hits: 1The Cygnus space freighter is pictured launching atop an Antares rocket from Virginia to the space station on April 17, 2019.
+Category: Space Hits: 4The Cygnus space freighter is pictured launching atop an Antares rocket from Virginia to the space station on April 17, 2019.
 Credit: NASA/Bill Ingalls

 The Expedition 64 crew is making final preparations today for the arrival of a U.S. resupply ship while keeping up the momentum of space research.
 The next two spacewalks also have been scheduled to continue hardware installations and upgrades at the International Space Station.